More than 100 officials from Tunisia's Islamist Ennahda Party resign amid crisis | Politics

 More than 100 officials from Tunisia's Islamist Ennahda Party resign amid crisis

-Ennahda, the biggest party in parliament, was thrown into crisis after President Kais Saied sacked the government and suspended parliament on July 25.
+Ennahda, the largest party in parliament, has been thrown into crisis by its response to President Kais Saied's sacking of the government and suspension of parliament on July 25, an intervention the opposition called a coup.
 In a statement, 113 senior officials from the party said they had resigned due to wrong choices by Ennahda's leadership, which had led to its isolation and failure to engage in any common front to confront Saied's decisions.
-Among the resignations are eight lawmakers and several former ministers, including former Minister of Health Abdellatif Mekki.

 - Country: